By Wystan Ackerman, Partner, Robinson & Cole LLP

 This commentary by Wystan Ackerman analyzes the three decisions issued by the U.S. Supreme Court on class actions in 2011, with a focus on their impact on the insurance industry: Wal-Mart Stores, Inc. v.
 Dukes, AT&T Mobility, LLC v.
 Concepcion, and Smith v.
 Bayer Corp.
 The commentary predicts how these decisions will affect new class action filings and discusses how they impact defense strategy in insurance class actions.

-Wystan Ackerman is a partner at Robinson & Cole LLP in Hartford, Connecticut, where he chairs the firm's Class Action Team.
+Wystan Ackerman is a partner at Robinson & Cole LLP in Hartford, Conn., where he chairs the firm's Class Action Team.
 He has a national practice focusing on defending insurers in class actions and litigating critical insurance coverage issues at the trial and appellate levels.
 He writes the blog Insurance Class Actions Insider at www.insuranceclassactions.com.
 He has defended class actions in a variety of substantive areas and industries, including insurance, products liability, financial services, and securities.
-Mr. Ackerman also has litigated prominent coverage cases arising from, for example, the September 11th catastrophe, Hurricane Katrina and Chinese-made drywall.
-Mr. Ackerman has litigated appeals in the First, Second, Third, Fourth, Fifth, Eighth and Eleventh Circuits, as well as in various state appellate and supreme courts, and has opposed certiorari petitions in the U.S. Supreme Court.
+Ackerman also has litigated prominent coverage cases arising from, for example, the Sept.
+11 catastrophe, Hurricane Katrina and Chinese-made drywall.
+Ackerman has litigated appeals in the First, Second, Third, Fourth, Fifth, Eighth and 11th circuits, as well as in various state appellate and supreme courts, and has opposed certiorari petitions in the U.S. Supreme Court.
 He received his B.A., summa cum laude, from Bowdoin College, and his J.D. from Columbia Law School, where he was a James Kent Scholar and a notes editor of the Columbia Law Review.

-If you do not have a lexis.com ID, you can purchase this commentary on the LexisNexis Store or you can access this commentary and additional Insurance Law Emerging Issues Commentaries on the Store.
+If you do not have a lexis.com ID, you can purchase this commentary on the LexisNexis Store.

 Case Law Links: